 The cost of a one year residential stay at Bishopsland should not be prohibitive to any talented emerging silversmith or jeweller.
 There are bursaries available to help support members of the course and additional support from other funds.

-Applications for September 2021 are now being accepted.
+Applications for September 2021 are now closed.
+We will open for applications again in January 2022.
 If you would like to apply, please send your C.V and covering letter to email@example.com

 A six month programme is available for overseas students.

 Your residence at Bishopsland is overseen by the Principal, Penelope (Pope) Makower MCSD, working closely with visiting experts; Angela Cork MA (RCA), Chris Green MA, Rachel Jones (RCA), Nan Nan Liu MA (RCA) and Peter Musson (RCA), all independent silversmiths and jewellers in their own right.

 Their expert, supportive one-to-one tuition and advice is supplemented by Masterclasses in specialist areas.
 These vary from year to year, but to-date have included raising, engraving, chasing, enamelling and gold fusion.
 Masters who have led Masterclasses for Bishopsland include internationally known artists such as engraver Malcolm Appleby MA (RCA), silversmith and chaser Rod Kelly MA (RCA), Jane Short MA (RCA), Sheila McDonald, jewellery artist Zoe Arnold (BA) and silversmith Rauni Higson (BA).

 What can Bishopsland offer me?